UCLH-DHCT/emap/core/README.md

     <summary>Set the git configuration</summary>

     Create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token)
-    for the next step and allow your username and access token to be saved with:
+    for the next step and allow your username and access token to be saved with

     ```shell
     git config --global credential.helper store
     ```

-    **Note**: this will store the connection information in plain text in your home directory.
+    **Note**: this will allow storage of the connection information in plain text in your home directory.
 We use https because outgoing ssh is blocked from the GAE.
 </details>

 3. <details>